hypothesis/h/docs/developing/testing.rst

     make gulp args=test

-When working on the front-end code, you can run the Karma test runner in auto-watch mode which will re-run the tests whenever a change is made to the source code.
+When working on the front-end code, you can run the Vitest test runner in auto-watch mode which will re-run the tests whenever a change is made to the source code.
 To start the test runner in auto-watch mode, run: